MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-db-xtp-nonclustered-index-stats-transact-sql.md

  Large numbers of retries are indicative of concurrency issues.

- For more information about memory-optimized indexes, see [SQL Server In-Memory OLTP Internals for SQL Server 2016](../in-memory-oltp/sql-server-in-memory-oltp-internals-for-sql-server-2016.md), page 20.
+ For more information about memory-optimized indexes, see [SQL Server [!INCLUDE[hek_2](../../includes/hek-2-md.md)] Internals for SQL Server 2016](../in-memory-oltp/sql-server-in-memory-oltp-internals-for-sql-server-2016.md), page 20.

 |Column name|Data type|Description|
 |-----------------|---------------|-----------------|